Author Bio: Dr. Sanusi Umar MD is the author of this article.

 The patient below had undergone a previous strip surgery at another clinic, but was still at a Norwood 4 level of baldness and left with a linear scar on the back of his head.
 He wanted his hairline and crown restored conservatively, so Dr. U extracted 2,600 grafts from the head and nape with the Dr. UPunch Rotor in order to construct a more natural looking hairline.

 Frequently Asked Questions – FUE Hairline Restoration

 I know there are different hairline types.
 How do I know if I have a mature hairline versus a balding one before deciding on a hairline restoration?

 A mature hairline will recede about 1-1.5cm past the juvenile hairline.
 On the other hand, hairline recession due to male pattern baldness will progress much greater than 1.5 cm. and will also affect the temples.
 If you are still unclear, it is best to seek the help of a hair restoration specialist who can provide you with the right diagnosis.

 Is a hairline restoration performed for a female patient any different from a male patient?

-The answer to this depends on the goals of the patient and the reasons for pursuing hair transplant.
+The answer to this depends on the goals of the patient and the reasons for pursuing a hair transplant.
 In the case of classic hair loss, yes, hairline restoration performed for a female patient is different from a male patient.
-This is due to the varying considerations, including the diffuse pattern of loss in women as well as length of hair being an issue with donor supply.
+This is due to the varying considerations, including the diffuse pattern of loss in women as well as the length of hair being an issue with donor supply.